otisTek/miloPlot/README.rst

 Disclaimer
 ##########

 My python skills are primitive at best, but this code does what I need it to do.
 It you find it useful great.
-I'm open to suggestions to make it better.
+If you see better ways to do things, let me know.

 My "go to" reference for this work was the book:
 A Student’s Guide to Python for Physical Modeling, by